This post was originally published in 2021

 18515 S Western Ave, Gardena, CA 90248

-Founded in 2015 by brother and sister duo, Elaine Yukari Marumoto-Perez and James Tatsuya, Kansha uses organic ingredients from local farmers.
-The core values of Kansha’s Creamery are rooted in kindness and generosity.
-A percentage of every ice cream pint and scoop goes to different charities.
+Founded in 2015 by brother-and-sister Elaine Yukari Marumoto-Perez and James Tatsuya, Kansha Creamery uses organic ingredients from local farmers.
+The core values of Kansha Creamery are rooted in kindness and generosity, where a percentage of every ice cream pint and scoop goes to different charities.

 Kansha Creamery is located in a Japanese strip mall in Torrance, so it can get pretty busy during peak hours.
 To check the full menu go to the website.
-Inside the shop they rotate their wall art to showcase different artists.
+Inside the shop they rotate their portraits to showcase different artists.

 Carmela’s Ice Cream